-The Heath-Jarrow-Morton Model^a
+The Heath-Jarrow-Morton (HJM) Model^a

-- This influential model is a forward rate model. - It is also a popular model. - The HJM model specifies the initial forward rate curve and the forward rate volatility structure, which describes the volatility of each forward rate for a given maturity date. - Like the Black-Scholes option pricing model, neither risk preference assumptions nor the drifts of forward rates are needed.
+- This influential model is a forward rate model. - The HJM model specifies the initial forward rate curve and the forward rate volatility structure. - The volatility structure describes the volatility of each forward rate for a given maturity date. - Like the Black-Scholes option pricing model, neither risk preference assumptions nor the drifts of forward rates are needed.

-^aHeath, Jarrow, and Morton (HJM) (1992).
+^aHeath, Jarrow, and Morton (1992).